 - IMR Quick Guide School Users

-- K-12 School Nurses and Administrators Immunization
+- Link to Information about the Immunizations for K-12 School Nurses and Administrators

 Licensed and registered child care providers may have access to the IMR for the purpose of completing the immunization coverage reporting that is required each year.
 They may apply for an IMR account by completing the Confidentiality Agreement below.

 Note: The Vermont Department of Health does not currently provide QR codes or new COVID vaccine cards.
 Some pharmacies or other organizations offer replacement cards.
 Please check with the organization where you received your COVID vaccine.

 - Be sure you are using Google Chrome, Microsoft Edge, or Mozilla Firefox.
 Other browsers are not currently supported.
 Please Note: Internet Explorer may no longer be compatible.
 If you find you cannot use Internet Explorer any longer, please try one of the other compatible browsers.

 - Check to see if a pop-up blocker on your computer is blocking access.